xKite/End-to-End-Machine-Learning-Pipeline-for-Loan-Risk-Assessment/README.md

 ## Explanation of Model Choices

 ### Logistic Regression
-- **Reason for Choice:** Simple and effective for binary classification tasks.
-Provides probabilities and interpretable coefficients.
+- **Reason for Choice:** A straightforward binary classification model that provides interpretable results and is suitable for linearly separable data.
-- **Use Case:** Ideal for linearly separable data.
+- **Use Case:** Ideal for explaining relationships between features and the target class.

 ### K-Nearest Neighbors (KNN)
-- **Reason for Choice:** Non-parametric and easy to understand.
-Works well with a smaller number of dimensions.
+- **Reason for Choice:** A non-parametric, instance-based learning algorithm that works well with smaller datasets.
-- **Use Case:** Effective for instances where similar cases can be clustered together.
+- **Use Case:** Effective when similar instances cluster together.

 ### Decision Tree
 - **Reason for Choice:** Provides an intuitive representation of decision-making processes.
 Can capture non-linear relationships well.